laurentperrinet/laurentperrinet.github.io/content/publication/simoncini-14-vss/index.md

++++
-+++title = "The characteristics of microsaccadic eye movements varied with the change of strategy in a match-to-sample task." date = "2014-08-22" authors = [ "Claudio Simoncini", "Anna Montagnini", "Laurent U Perrinet", "Guillaume S Masson",] publication_types = [ "2",]
+title = "The characteristics of microsaccadic eye movements varied with the change of strategy in a match-to-sample task." date = "2014-08-22" authors = [ "Claudio Simoncini", "Anna Montagnini", "Laurent U Perrinet", "Guillaume S Masson",] publication_types = [ "2",]